larksq/lane_detector_for_KITTI/readme.md

 ![Flow Chart](readme_images/flow_chart.png)
 This approach is based on the prior knowledge of:

-## What is the lines?
+## What is the lines types?
-The predesigned classes are:
+The predesigned types are:
 - SS = Straight Solid line
 - CD = Curved Dashed line
 - CS = Curved Solid line